clambin/mediamon/README.md

   password: <password>

 openvpn:
+  bandwidth:
+    # mediamon uses the OpenVPN status will to measure up/download bandwidth
+    # filename contains the full path name of the client.status file.
+If not set, bandwidth won't be monitored
+    filename: <file path>
   # OpenVPN monitoring.
 Includes connectivity monitoring (up/down) and bandwidth consumption
   connectivity:
     # mediamon will connect to https://ipinfo.io through a proxy running inside the OpenVPN container